 We consulted Chris O’Bannon, Common’s Compliance Manager to best answer this question.
 Chris makes sure that all of Common’s buildings that offer capital A affordable housing are compliant with local and national laws, which makes him an expert on this topic.
 He broke it down into three key issues:

 Buildings are getting increasingly more expensive to build, and the existing housing supply is often decades old with finite affordability programs.
-Once those programs end, so does the affordability of the building.
+Once those housing programs end, so does the affordability of the building.

 The last few decades have seen a major shift in how people are approaching housing.
 Millennials are renting much longer than in the past, and the older generations are living longer.
 Both are bidding up the rent on a limited housing stock not suited for the increase in renter demand.